VectorChat/chunking_subnet/README.md

 ## Evaluating

 As described in more detail in the validator and mining setup documentation, validators need to consider the number of embeddings they will generate while evaluating a miner.
-When scoring, a random-sample of 3-sentence segments are taken from the response and are embedded.
+When scoring, a random-sample of 3-sentence segments is taken from the response and is then embedded.
 The dot product of every possible pair of these embeddings is then compared and added to the final score.
 If the embeddings originated from the same chunk, it is added to the final score if the embeddings originated from different chunks, it is subtracted from the final score.

 Here is a visualization of how the validator calculates the miner’s score:
 ![evaluations](./assets/evaluations.png)